Vaesea/Strange-Bill-Journey/README.md

 Fourth Number is very minor, so let's say it's 4 for example.
 0 means it's eitehr not a new minor version or it's the first version of a milestone (0.4.0.0, for example) this is only used for bug fixes, so don't expect every version to have a fourth number.

 The example version said here is 1.2.3.4, not creative, I know.

+A few of the assets are also licensed under CC-by-SA (Creative Commons BY Share Alike)